 The Misings are the second largest tribe in Assam with a population of over 7 lakhs (2011 census).
 The Misings, originally a hill tribe, took the riverine route to come to the plains of Assam in the early 13th century and settled down in the floodplains of the Brahmaputra and its tributaries.
 The Misings, with over centuries of co-existence with floods have developed innovative adaptive methods to deal with floods.
 An understanding of how ‘nature’ is placed in the tribe’s ‘belief system’ is important.

+To have an understanding of the Mising community’s adaptation to floods, there is a need to know how ‘nature’ is placed in the tribe’s ‘belief system’.
 The Mising belief system in centered around spirits, where ‘the good spirits’ are one’s ancestors who are called upon for blessings, while the evil spirits are those bringing ‘trouble’.
 Some of these spirits exist in the nature and our immediate environment, like in forests, rivers, and the sky.
 These spirits are, at regular intervals are ‘appeased’, through various rituals and offerings.
 This approach of ‘co-existence’ also takes center stage even when the Misings deal with floods.
 No attempts are made to fight the floods, instead, the community lay its focus on ‘preparedness’, which gets manifested in the living style of the Misings starting from housing architecture to paddy cultivation to how the village is organised.

 The starting point of any discussion on Mising people’s adaptation to floods invariably are their houses.
-The Misings live in elevated houses called Chang Okum (Chang Ghar in Assamese) built on bamboo stilts or wooden poles.
+The Misings live in elevated houses called Kare Okum (Chang Ghar in Assamese) built on bamboo stilts or wooden poles.
 They serve the dual purpose of keeping floodwaters and wild animals at bay.
 The houses are easy to construct and each year elevation levels of the houses can be changed depending upon the floods of the previous year.
 Higher the water level the previous year, more elevated are subsequent houses built.

 What often gets ignored in the discussion is the architecture within the house.
 A typical Mising house has certain key layers from the roof to the floor, with each of the layers serving a unique purpose.
 Right above the floor is the fireplace, called ‘Meram’.
 Above the Meram are two shelves, constructed of bamboo, called Perab and Rabbong.
 Both the layers are often hung from the ceiling by tying the four corners with jute or cane ropes.
 Because Perab is right above the fireplace, it is generally used to smoke meat and fish, which can be saved for future use.